 What makes Apple a target for environmentalists, is first, the toxic chemicals (like toxic flame retardants, and polyvinyl chloride) in the electronics when produced and secondly, the way the products are being disposed of, creating toxic waste that is very difficult to recycle.
 Discarded electronics usually end up at the fingertips of children in China, India and other developing-world countries, who dismantle them for parts and are exposed to a dangerous toxic cocktail that threatens their health and the environment.

-Electronic companies use a toxic plastic Polyvinyl Chloride (PVC), which is one of the culprits in the products the manufacturer.
-As many electronic companies have set a date to remove PVC from their products.
+Electronic companies use toxic plastic Polyvinyl Chloride (PVC), which is one of the culprits in the products of the manufacturer.
+Many electronic companies have set a date to remove PVC from their products.
 Apple hasn’t, many of the new product lines like the iPod nano and MacBook still contain PVC.

 If Apple doesn’t drop the toxins from its products, it doesn’t matter how good a recycling program they have.
 Because toxics make recycling more hazardous.
 And eventually, the toxic chemicals will be released.
 Dropping toxics makes reuse and recycling of products simpler, safer and cheaper.